 The mediator carries out a number of different functions during the process, for example: establishing a framework for cooperative decision making, promoting constructive communication, providing appropriate evaluations, empowering the parties, and ensuring a minimum level of process and outcome fairness (Boulle and Kelly, 1998).

 Due to this description, the mediator has a very sensitive and difficult job.
 S/he should respect and encourage self-determination of the parties and preserve their objectivity and impartiality, while at the same time carry out their own role effectively.
 The key is for the mediator to move the parties through the mediation process in a way that is responsive to the parties’ needs and interests, as opposed to the self-interest of the mediator.
-If mediator become aware that s/he cannot maintain impartiality then s/he must immediately disclose this to the parties and withdraw from the mediation.
+If the mediator becomes aware that s/he cannot maintain impartiality then s/he must immediately disclose this to the parties and withdraw from the mediation.

-The pragmatics of communication are used as a major tool to change polarity, and therefore participant perceptions”.
+The pragmatics of communication is used as a major tool to change polarity, and therefore participant perceptions”.
 The contextual reality accompanying a phrase or a sentence plays a key role by coming to a mutually acceptable conclusion.
 Where the mediator deems it necessary, she may use the “most direct and coercive means of influencing parties,” that is, threatening to withdraw from negotiations or actually doing so, in order to pressure parties toward settlement (Macfarlane, 1997).

 Due to the mediator’s reflections during the session, s/he tries to set an agenda and follow a road map on how to proceed.
 The process decisions do have an impact on how the content of mediation emerges and is discussed.
 The mediator may encourage the discussion of certain topics in order to build a common ground or to keep certain topics off the table if she anticipates a clash of views and positions.
-This management of agenda and control of process is an additional element of the mediator’s power.
+This management of the agenda and control of the process is an additional element of the mediator’s power.

 In mediation, parties begin by providing their own account or frame of the dispute.
-The mediator then uses the technique of reframing to “alter the language used to describe the dispute” (Smith, 1998) as well as the “perceptions, and current frames of the behaviour, attitudes or issues in the dispute” (Candlin and Maley, 1994).
+The mediator then uses the technique of reframing to “alter the language used to describe the dispute” (Smith, 1998) as well as the “perceptions, and current frames of the behavior, attitudes or issues in the dispute” (Candlin and Maley, 1994).

 Mediators use a variety of techniques to impose direct and indirect pressure on the parties to settle.
 To bring the parties to settle the dispute, the mediator has to get them to accept that a settlement is a better option than litigation, in which the parties incur significant costs in time and expenses.
-To achieve this goal, the mediator has the power to direct the parties by “focusing discussion, procedurally and substantively, toward settlement” (Silbey and Sally, 2001).
+To achieve this goal, the mediator has the power to direct the parties by “focusing discussion, procedurally and substantively, toward a settlement” (Silbey and Sally, 2001).

-There are three categories of mediation approaches on the basis of role playing by the mediator.
+There are three categories of mediation approaches on the basis of role-playing by the mediator.
 (1) facilitative or ‘interest-based’ mediation, where the mediator does not direct the parties towards any particular settlement; (2) evaluative mediation, here the mediator makes suggestions as to the likely outcome of the dispute; and (3) rights-based mediation, here the mediator ensures that any mediated agreement reflects statutory rights and legal entitlements.

 The mediator may determine the method of what might better match with the framework set up by the participants.
 Again, the mediator may start with leading the process in one direction and recognizing that another approach is more suitable, making the necessary shift in orientation through reframing the approach.
 Through reframing, the mediator tries to furnish an “alternative social account of the conflict,” helping parties to reinterpret their circumstances, their counterpart’s motivations, and the range of possible solutions (Gary, 2006).
 S/he may highlight the common elements of the discourse between the parties, attempting to create “a single perception of the dispute from a shared point of view” (Smith, 1998) in order to create an opportunity for constructive discussion.
-The mediator changes the story line and shifts the entire conflict paradigm through reframing, altering how the parties view themselves and making sense of the conflict.
+The mediator changes the storyline and shifts the entire conflict paradigm through reframing, altering how the parties view themselves and making sense of the conflict.

 Mediators also make use of caucusing to engage in direct and more open communication with the parties.
 Here, each party can reveal information to the mediator, which has to be kept confidential and not revealed to the other party.
 She shuttles between caucuses, taking the knowledge gained from each party and reformulating it into his own suggestions, in order to blur the origin of the discourse.
 As such, caucusing gives the mediator significant power to alter the parties’ perceptions and transmit his

 There is a significant tension between maintaining impartiality and taking an active role as a mediator.
-Mediator involved in a host of activities requiring evaluation of facts and circumstances, judgment of legal and practice in the society, and decision making.
-S/he use to exercise of power and its various dimensions on the basis of knowledge and expertise to design and control of the process, reframing, and imposing pressure to settle.
-But mediator in a quite influential position and his/her exercise of power can have a significant impact on shaping the parties’ conduct, the process of mediation, and the final outcome reached by the disputants.
+Mediator involved in a host of activities requiring evaluation of facts and circumstances, the judgment of legal and practice in the society, and decision making.
+S/he uses to exercise power and its various dimensions on the basis of knowledge and expertise to design and control the process, reframing, and imposing pressure to settle.
+But a mediator in a quite influential position and his/her exercise of power can have a significant impact on shaping the parties’ conduct, the process of mediation, and the final outcome reached by the disputants.

-The professional codex of the mediator should lead him / her to be ethical in thought and making choices, based on a principle or value considered to be morally superior to the other (Macfarlane, 2002).
+The professional codex of the mediator should lead him/her to be ethical in thought and making choices, based on a principle or value considered to be morally superior to the other (Macfarlane, 2002).
 It requires balancing alternative courses of action in the mediation process and deciding how far each advances the goals and underlying values of mediation.
 Mediator has the discretion to make this determination and to decide what is fair and reasonable.
 There are model codes of conduct that are supposed to guide the mediators’ choices, but these models are often framed in general terms and do not offer specific examples or concretely demonstrate where the line should be drawn and how the mediator should apply the general rules and principles provided therein in a specific context.

 It may be argued that mediation is supposed to be flexible and creative; hence mediators should be given wide discretion to achieve the goals of mediation.
 However, the dilemma is that by leaving it up to the mediators to exercise their discretion, they have to exercise their ethical judgment “constantly, intuitively, and often unconsciously” (Macfarlane, 2002).